-Figure 6: Extent of Riverine Flooding Map- sourced from the Goulburn Floodplain Risk Management Study & Plan
+Figure 8: Extent of Riverine Flooding Map- sourced from the Goulburn Floodplain Risk Management Study & Plan through the overland flow modelling undertaken concurrently with the Goulburn Floodplain Risk Management Study and Plan, illustrated in Figure 10.

+A natural drainage path runs through the site, (Figure 9) flowing south to north into the Mulwaree River.
+This drainage paths is also identified as an overland flow corridor

+Figure 9: Drainage Path Map

-No defined drainage paths run through the site but the south western corner of the site experiences overland flow impacts, as identified through the Council's overland flow modelling undertaken in conjunction with the Goulburn Floodplain Risk Management Study and Plan and illustrated in Figure 7.
-Further detail on flooding and overland flow is provided in 3.6.7 Direction 4.1 Flooding of this report.
-The most constrained areas of the overland flow corridor (red and blues areas) are proposed to be rezoned as C2 Environmental Conservation.
-The proposed R5 Large Lot Residential lots are proposed to have minimum lot sizes of 2 hectares.
+Figure 10: Overland Flow Modelling- sourced from overland flow modelling and maps

+The most constrained areas of flood prone land (riverine and overland flow) are proposed to be rezoned as C2 Environmental Conservation.
+The proposed R5 Large

+Lot Residential lots are planned to have minimum lot sizes of 2 hectares.
 These provisions serve to make clear from a water quality perspective that effluent management can be sited away from areas of inundation.

-The proponent has submitted a Water Cycle Management Study (Appendix 7a) alongside a Wastewater Management Plan (Appendix 7b), Stormwater Management Site Plan (Appendix 7c) and a Stormwater Drainage and Flood Impact Site Plan (Appendix 7d) which collectively seek to demonstrate the proposals ability to achieve a neutral or beneficial impact on water quality outcomes.
+The proponent has submitted a Water Cycle Management Study (Appendix 7a) alongside a Wastewater Management Site Plan (Appendix 7b), Stormwater Management Site Plan (Appendix 7c) and a Stormwater Drainage and Flood Impact Site Plan (Appendix 7d) which collectively seek to demonstrate the proposals ability to achieve a neutral or beneficial impact on water quality outcomes.